ProfSFrink/JavaScript_Course_Project_Files/README.md

 ---
 Two example functions which show the user of ternary operators, one using the provided example of a function which determines if a person is tall enough to go on a ride, then a second example of a person being old enough to vote.
 Then examples of object constructors making use of the 'new' and 'this' keyword, again using a provided example as a vehicle as one example of a constructor and then one of my making which is a video game object.
 Then finally an example of a nested function which calculates a set number to the power of 8 and displays the output in an HTML element.

+### __Project 7: Scope / Time Function and Conditional Statements__

+---
+Examples of the user of both local and global variable as well use of the console.log() method to show what happens when we attempt to access a local variable outside the function that it is declare in.
+Then examples of conditional statements If / Else and Else If along with use of the Date() module.